Izimzizi/DeadIsland-scripts/README.md

 - `audioSpatialFix.lua` – Forces the audio listener to follow the HMD correctly.
 - `disableShakes.lua` – Disables camera shake effects and camera animations to reduce VR motion discomfort.
+- `gesturePushing.lua` – Gesture based pushing/shoving, do a push gesture with both hands to activate the ingame push/kick action.
+- `Melee rate scale.lua` – Modified version of Vinion's original script, to prevent accidental attack action after a push/shove gesture.
-- `gestureBlocking.lua` – Gesture-based blocking system.
-  Hold left hand in front of your face with the palm facing outward to block (default).
+- `gestureBlocking.lua` – Gesture based blocking system, hold left or both hands up in front of your face with the palm facing outward to block.
+Can be configured.
-  Supports left hand, right hand, or two-handed blocking.
-  Palm-facing requirement can be disabled or loosened.
-  Includes a tight and a loose preset for customizing block activation tresholds.
+- `counterAimFix.lua` – Controls aiming method after a block, to prevent character turning around while swinging on a counter attack.

 ## Credits